ColorfulMush/ColorfulMush/README.md

 multishipper, multifandom, ambiverted, <ins>kind</ins> of intelligent, Catlover, friendly etc etc. !!

+if you want to know abt what or who i like, ask me !

 Fil + Eng .
 Im a <ins>*Minor*</ins> so i may not feel comfortable around adults except for my friends :P

 Just a girl inlove . might rant abt crush

 INT and C+H freely, idm unless in dni list:( [gonna rmk the list soon..]